tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #25.
->Write a Python program to print alphabet pattern 'R'.
+>Write a function to print alphabet pattern 'R'.

 **Expected Output :**
 ```